0

 Diablo 4 DLC 2 Expansion Release Date & New Content To Expect

 The second expansion for Diablo 4, titled Lord of Hatred, was officially revealed at the 2025 Game Awards.
 To many players’ surprise, the next DLC expansion release is set for April 28, much sooner than many anticipated.
-The story moves to the Sco Isles, known as the homeland of the Amazons.
+The story moves to the Skovos Isles, known as the homeland of the Amazons.
 This new region becomes the core setting for the expansion’s campaign, where the Wanderer must confront Mephisto and navigate uneasy alliances, most notably with Lilith, whose return ties back to unresolved threads from the original storyline.

-New Region: Sco Isles
+New Region: Skovos Isles

 New Campaign Content